aubreypwd/wp-noteup/readme.txt

 == Changelog ==

+= 1.2.2 =

+Update of CMB2 to the latest version to fix [issue with PHP 7.2](https://github.com/aubreypwd/wp-noteup/issues/68)

+CMB2 is now maintained/updated using Composer

 = 1.2.1 =

 Quick update to fix problems when using < PHP 5.5 that was causing "Fatal error: Can't use method return value in write context in ...wp-noteup/class/class-wp-noteup-post-type-settings.php"